 Note-taking strategies for lectures and seminars.

-Working with the student on a one to one basis, mentors provide interventions to enable the student to manage their mental health in relation to their academic studies, promoting strategies for independent learning and self-management.
-This support can take place in the student’s accommodation, university or mutually convenient venue.
-Mentors keep accurate records of the support provided and may be required to liaise with medical services or academic staff on behalf of the student.
+Working with the student on a one-to-one basis, mentors provide interventions to enable the student to manage their mental health in relation to their academic studies, promoting strategies for independent learning and self-management.
+This support can take place in the student’s accommodation, university, a mutually convenient and suitable venue or remotely (via Skype).
 The academic mentor can help with a variety of issues including:

 Organisation and Time Management